You can convert PDF files into Endnote references as long as the PDF has a DOI (Digital Object Identifier) that Endnote can extract.

 Discard Duplicates: Imports all references except duplicates.

 When the import is complete, the new record is stored in the Imported References group, and will include bibliographic information given for the Digital Object Identifier (DOI) mined from the PDF file such as title, author, volume, issue, page, year, and DOI.
-This is a perfect time to peruse the imported data to make sure it imported as expected.
+This is a perfect time to peruse the imported data to make any changes required to suit your referencing style.